 - State and local entities, along with the broader community, demonstrate a commitment to increasing access to arts learning for children, youth, or adults;

 - The nature of teaching and learning in the arts is better understood through credible research and scholarship.

-The OAC has three grant categories--Artist Express, Artist in Residence and Arts Partnership--as well as the Arts Learning Artist Directory that support passionate and disciplined engagement in the arts for learners of all ages.
-Through the programs and services offered by the Arts Learning program, the OAC seeks to make Ohio’s schools, senior centers and community gathering places of all kinds creative places where people from diverse backgrounds and cultures find expanded opportunities to learn in, through and with the arts.
+The OAC has four grant categories—Artist Express, Artist in Residence, Arts Partnership and Big Yellow School Bus—as well as the Arts Learning Artist Directory that support passionate and disciplined engagement in the arts for learners of all ages.
+In addition, the OAC is committed to enhancing the quality of life for seniors through meaningful experiences in the arts through its Artful Aging Ohio initiative.
+Through the programs and services offered by the Arts Learning program, the OAC seeks to make Ohio’s schools, senior centers and community gathering places creative places where people from diverse backgrounds and cultures find expanded opportunities to learn in, through and with the arts.

 The following programs are part of the Arts Learning program: